yasio/en/api/reference/cpp/ibstream-class.md

 ### Return Value

-Returns the value to read.
+Returns the value to be read.

 ### Remarks
 The type *_Nty* of value should be one of follows